artemas-radik/cs262/readme.md

     or not entirely, because client might re log in!! transmute payload success or payload error functionality!! chat functionality via: https://melledijkstra.github.io/science/chatting-with-grpc-in-python
+delete: reasoning: if a client can login to an account (ie has access to an account password), they can delete that account. else, cannot

 #### *February 20th, 2023*